 As we all know, the internet can be a dangerous place and with such wide access, it is the parents’ job to assure safety for kids on the internet.

 Fortunately, there are several steps you can take to increase your kids’ safety on the internet.
-Here go our top 5 tips for keeping your kids safe online!
+Here go our top recommendations for keeping your kids safe online!

 1. Start discussing kids safety online as early as possible

 As soon as your children encounter the internet – which at first should be via a parent’s device and, of course, supervised – begin the conversation about online safety with your little ones.